jamijam/model-bank/README-FULL.md

 2. Click on `Apply for a Loan` button from `Home` Page

     i.
-Enter the name and phone number (`917025976692`) and `Submit`.
+Enter the name and phone number (`917025xxxxxx`) and `Submit`.
+Last 6 digits are arbitary.
+Please note down the phone number provided, before submit.

+    * 917025976692 - Has a good credit score
+    * 917025111111 - Has a bad credit score

     ii.
 OTP needs to be provided now.

     * Go to [Trusting Social Staging SMS Service](https://staging-api.trustingsocial.com/smsc_chat)
-    * Enter `917025976692` in the `Input Phone Number` field and Submit.
+    * Enter same phone number you entered in the previous step into the `Input Phone Number` field and Submit.
     * Copy the correct OTP for the request and provide it in Use case frontend and `Submit`.

     iii.
 If Credit Score is healthy, `You are eligible for a loan!` message will appear in the screen.

     iv.
 Click `Continue` button.